The Holiday of Holidays in Haifa is an annual festival that takes place during December. Let’s begin!

 We arrived before sunset to check what was there.
 Here is a view of Sderot Ben Gurion:

-Parking And Traffic
+Parking and Traffic

 Why is there such heavy traffic?
-Many drivers stop their cars, get their phones out and start taking pictures.
-I even saw somebody sticking his cellphone through the sunroof to get photos.
+Many drivers stop their cars, get their phones out, and start taking pictures.
+I even saw somebody sticking his cell phone through the sunroof to get photos.

-Food And Decorations Stalls?
+Food and Decorations Stalls

 And what about food stands?
 Also, one.
 Total disappointment.